 Businesses all over the UK are increasingly going remote which means that if you can’t effectively manage a team of remote workers, you’ll likely be left behind.
 So, what do you do?

-At times like these, it’s important to take a step back and consider the full scope of what it will take to run your business in a remote environment.
+At times like these, taking a step back and considering the full scope of what it will take to run your business in a remote environment is essential.

-Setting your business up for success means that you won’t face any major disruptions in productivity and you’ll be able to maintain your bottom line.
+Setting your business up for success means that you won’t face any significant disruptions in productivity, and you’ll be able to maintain your bottom line.

 Whether you’re thinking of going remote or have already taken the plunge, the first step is to figure out how you’ll manage your remote workforce.
 In this post, I’m going to share some tips on effectively managing a team of remote workers.

 Remote work is the new normal for lots of businesses.
 And that’s not necessarily a bad thing.